 If you start the maptiler without arguments or with -help option, it will print all available commands:

-The default behaviour of MapTiler is to write tiles each into its own file, under the directory structure:
+The default behaviour of MapTiler Engine is to write tiles each into its own file, under the directory structure:

 Where z is the zoom level, and x and y tile coordinates on relevant zoom level in the tiling profile.